Dance on My Grave

 Dance on My Grave is a 1982 young adult novel by British author Aidan Chambers.
-It is the second book in Chamber's six-novel Dance Sequence series.
 Its full title is Dance on My Grave: a life and a death in four parts, one hundred and seventeen bits, six running reports and two press clippings, with a few jokes, a puzzle or three, some footnotes and a fiasco now and then to help the story along.
+It is the second book in Chambers's six-novel Dance Sequence series.

 It tells the story of a British teenager named Hal Robinson, detailing the events that led to his dancing on the grave of his slightly older friend, Barry Gorman, with whom Hal had a love affair.

-It was one of the first few young adult books published by a major publisher that depicts homosexuality without being judgmental and was included on ALA's and other libraries' list of books for gay teens.
+It was one of the first few young adult books published by a major publisher that depicts homosexuality without being judgmental, and was included on ALA's and other libraries' list of books for gay teens.
 It has also been referred to in a number of books on children and young adult literature.

 Because of its gay-positive theme, it was challenged at the Montgomery County Memorial Library System in 2004 by the Library Patrons of Texas.